Peloton Calories Burned: Accuracy & Calories Burned for All 37 Classes

 • Go Longer – Don’t let class lengths halt workouts; combine multiple sessions to really maximize calorie burn.
 If that seems too overwhelming at first, start by adding a warm up or cool down and with that extra 10 minutes, an extra 100 calories could be wiped out.

-Regarding calories burned, the accuracy of Peloton is highly debated because determining the amount of calories burned when performing exercise is complicated and to get exact numbers, scientists have to measure the amount of heat the body releases or the amount of oxygen and carbon dioxide that is exchanged during exercise.4
+Regarding calories burned, the accuracy of Peloton is highly debated because determining the amount of calories burned when performing exercise is complicated and to get exact numbers, scientists have to measure the amount of heat the body releases or the amount of oxygen and carbon dioxide that is exchanged during exercise.12

-Peloton, along with a majority of gym equipment, most likely overestimate the amount of calories burned during a workout session.5 Instead of taking the output at face value, take a look at how Peloton calculates calories burned below, plus some other options that may be useful.
+Peloton, along with a majority of gym equipment, most likely overestimate the amount of calories burned during a workout session.13 Instead of taking the output at face value, take a look at how Peloton calculates calories burned below, plus some other options that may be useful.

-How Does Peloton Calculate Calories Burned?
+How Does Peloton Determine the Number of Calories Burned?

 The personal information input in the Peloton app needs to be updated as changes are made and will help keep estimates of calories burned closer to accurate.

 Many Peloton users have opted to combine readings or only use their wearable heart rate monitors to try and improve the accuracy, such as an Apple Watch, Garmin, or Fitbit.
-While studies have shown that these devices can accurately measure heart rate within 5%, they can still be off by an average of over 27% when measuring the amount of calories burned.6
+While studies have shown that these devices can accurately measure heart rate within 5%, they can still be off by an average of over 27% when measuring the amount of calories burned.14

 The compilation of information in heart rate monitors and exercise machines, such as the Peloton, sounds like it would make for an accurate reading, however, there are many attributes that can affect the amount of calories and accuracy of Peloton regardless of whether it’s measured on the equipment itself or a wearable, such as diet, lean to fat body mass ratio, medications, and genetics.